Colombia

 Integral strategy for the prevention and awareness of all forms of gender-based violence

-This programme aims to contribute to the eradication of all forms of gender-based violence (GBV) in Colombia through an integral and overlapping strategy that develops the axes of prevention, detection, recording, awareness and promotion of a political and legal framework in agreement with international guidelines.
+More than 40% of Colombian women have suffered physical violence, and two women die every day in Colombia simply because they are women.
+The Joint Programme supported the Government in its efforts to eradicate gender-based violence through an integral and intersectoral strategy that developed the areas of prevention, detection, recording, awareness and promotion of a political and legal framework in agreement with international guidelines.

 Strengthening local capacities for peace-building in the Department of Nariño